hassanaleem/Chat-Application-UDP/README.md

 # Chat-Application
 A client server based chat which uses UDP Transport Layer Protocol

 To ensure reliabiltiy, I have implemented checksums, and ack packet.
 The next packet is only sent when the ack packet for the previous packet is received.

----
+If an ack packet is not received within a certian time, the packet is resent.
+This is repeated thrice after which the packet is dropped

 Ack packets are the acknowledgement that the a packet has been received by the end user/server
----

 ### Files required to run:
 - client.py